 A basic golf Rangefinder starts at $150 with more advanced models coming in at $450 plus and now lets have a look at the differences between a budget golf rangefinder and a top of the range option.

 Obviously, there is quite a big difference between the bottom-end and high-end rangefinders on the market.
 But is there really much difference in what they offer and the information they provide in terms of the distance?

 Well in terms of the physical characteristics, as you’d expect, the more expensive one looks a bit crisper and sharper whereas the cheaper options can feel a little bit flimsier.
-This could be because the bigger brands may have put more effort into the design and looks of their equipment.
+Just like the best golf drivers out there, this could be because the bigger brands may have put more effort into the design and looks of their equipment.

 But it means that the cheaper options can sometimes be a little more durable we think because the more expensive one can break easier if you just leave them in your bag or something and they get shoved around everywhere.

 Just like your golf putter which can be so expensive at the top end but you use it on every single hole out on the course.
 Likewise with the rangefinder, if it means that you will feel more confident on each shot because you have an accurate yardage and choose the right club, it then becomes a worthwhile investment.

 Size wise, the cheaper options are a little bulkier.
 They don’t sit as nicely in your hand as the more expensive options but we don’t think this is a huge deciding factor.
 You are talking about very minute differences in size for the difference of $200 or $450.

 So, the question really is “are those extra couple of yards really worth the extra couple of $100 dollars.
 For us, it depends on how much you play and the level that you play at.